PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 Linear Decay on 400 games with 1000 decay steps produced better agents than Exponential decay with 0.999 decay param for 400 games

 Running inference only (without 0.1 exploration) gets the agent stuck in wiggling.

+We may have a problem with the update time for the target net.
+100 rounds of 100 actions each may be too much.